Chart Color Schemes

 Residential development activity is lower than average in Worrigee according to AreaSearch's national comparison of local real estate markets

-Worrigee has had minimal residential development activity, with less than 1 dwelling approval annually over the five-year period from 20XX to 20XY.
+Worrigee had minimal residential development activity between 2016 and 2020, with fewer than one dwelling approval annually.
+Over this five-year period, only three dwellings were approved for construction.
 This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-Yearly growth figures and relativities can vary considerably due to the small number of approvals, often based on individual projects.

-Compared to Rest of NSW and national patterns, Worrigee has much lower residential development activity.
+It should be noted that with such low approval numbers, yearly growth figures and relativities can vary significantly based on individual projects.
+Compared to Rest of NSW and national patterns, Worrigee has much lower residential development activity during this period.

 Frequently Asked Questions - Development